 Some students may decide to participate in a work release program.
-Any students desiring such a program should speak to the guidance counselor.
+Any students desiring such a program should speak to the Guidance Director.
 A student who wishes to participate in such a program MUST:

-- a) Be senior student status - b) Receive approval from the school administration - c) Submit agreement letter from employer complying to program - d) Submit a letter from the parent(s) requesting such a program - e) Be in academic "good standing" - f) Submit a weekly work schedule
+- a) Be senior student status - b) Receive approval from the Guidance Office - c) Signature on Work Release form from employer complying to program - d) Signature on Work Release form from the parent(s) requesting program - e) Be in academic "good standing"